 While cortisol is an important and helpful part of the body’s response to stress, it’s important that the body’s relaxation response to be activated so the body’s functions can return to normal.
 Unfortunately, in our current high-stress culture, the body’s stress response is activated so often that functioning often doesn’t have a chance to return to normal, producing chronic stress.

 One side effect of increased cortisol in the body can be weight gain, especially in the abdominal area, which can bring more negative health consequences than fat stored in other areas of the body.

 Excess cortisol can be stimulated by physical stress such as over-exercising, lack of sleep, dieting, and poor nutrition; mental stress such as a high stress work environment; and emotional stress such as a death of a family member or even just too many demands on your time.

 Stress is a natural part of life but, it’s effects don’t have to be a natural part of your health.

 Remember, I’m not a doctor.
 I just sound like one.

 Take good care of yourself and live the best life possible!

-Glenn Ellis, is a Health Advocacy Communications Specialist.
+Glenn Ellis is a Health Advocacy Communications Specialist.
 He is the author of “Which Doctor?” and is a health columnist and radio commentator who lectures, and is an active media contributor nationally and internationally on health related topics.
 For more good health information, visit: www.glennellis.com.